 Skin diseases are common, and can range from the relatively benign to life-threatening and life-ruining.

 The Manchester Centre for Dermatology Research is internationally recognised for its excellence in researching a wide range of skin conditions and in running important clinical trials.
-Led by Professor Chris Griffiths, the Centre is fully integrated with the clinical dermatology service based at Salford Royal NHS Foundation Trust.
+Led by Professor Richard Warren, the Centre is fully integrated with the clinical dermatology service based at Salford Royal.

 The Centre aims to increase understanding of the skin and skin disease and to apply cutting edge investigative techniques and technologies to address questions arising from patient care.